 I posted a link to Tridi on Reddit and Hacker News.
 I was super scared of this as I’m not a frequent submitter to either of these sites.
 Needlessly.
 The project didn’t gather much interest except a few comments and stars on GitHub.
 Well, that happens.
 I solved the problem, marked the Jira issue as resolved and moved on.

 Four days later I was lazily scrolling through Hacker News when one link grabbed my attention.
 Well, someone built a script that addressed the same problem as I had.
 While it wasn’t a direct copy of Tridi, it worked in a very similar way.
-Submitted from an account just as no-name as me.
+Submitted from a similar no-name account to mine.

 But we weren’t equal.